 Jean Dunand – The Greatest Lacquer Artist

 French artist Jean Dunand was certainly the most important lacquer artist of the Art Deco period.
 During his formative years, he was mostly interested in sculpture and copper work.
 After 1910, he began his lacquer experiments as the apprentice of Japanese artist Seizo Sugawara.
-As a fast learner, Dunand quickly mastered this difficult and time-consuming technique along with coquille d’oeuf technique which allowed him to create astonishing patterns by embedding egg shells in his lacquer layers.
-At first, his lacquer works were mostly inspired by Japanese cultural heritage and naturalistic motifs typical for Art Nouveau designs, but he afterwards abandoned these motifs for more abstract and purer forms influenced by Cubism and African art.
-Dunand applied lacquer on a variety of objects and surfaces from vases and jewelry to panels, furniture, and even portraits.
+As a fast learner, Dunand quickly mastered this difficult and time-consuming technique along with coquille d’oeuf technique which allowed him to create astonishing patterns by embedding eggshells in his lacquer layers.
+At first, his lacquer works were mostly inspired by Japanese cultural heritage and naturalistic motifs typical for Art Nouveau designs, but he afterward abandoned these motifs for more abstract and purer forms influenced by Cubism and African art.
+A prolific Art Deco designer, Dunand applied lacquer on a variety of objects and surfaces from vases and jewelry to panels, furniture, and even portraits.
 On many occasions, he worked with other prominent furniture designers of the Art Deco period and after a whole century, his furniture and decorative works are still highly valued by art collectors.

 Léon Bakst – Russian Leading Costume Designer

 Art Deco is primarily defined by its eclectic choice of styles.
 The Ballets Russes as the first international performing company which featured stage and costume designs by the prominent artists was for a long time one of the main sources of inspiration for Art Deco designers.
 Russian artist Léon Bakst who was among the most influential designers for the Sergei Diaghilev’s Ballets Russes Company between 1909 and 1921 influenced the formation of the early Art Deco aesthetics.
 He was a member of the Mir Iskusstva group, which became famous in Paris in the years of the Ballets Russes craze.
 This group of artists revolutionized theatrical design at the beginning of the century working not only on costumes and on decor but also influencing the visual style of the dance.
-Vibrant and exciting, full of exotic imagery and motifs, the costume and set designs by Léon Bakst embodied all those essential elements Art Deco designers longed for.
-His use of harmonious coloring, rich decorations, and bold compositions influenced a new generation of designers making a great impact on the further developments of this decorative style.
+Vibrant and exciting, full of exotic imagery and motifs, the costume and set designs by Léon Bakst embodied all those essential elements Art Deco artists longed for.
+His use of harmonious coloring, rich decorations, and bold compositions influenced a new generation of Art Deco designers making a great impact on the further developments of this decorative style.

 Émile-Jacques Ruhlmann – Genius Furniture Designer

 Among the pioneers and the loudest promoters of Art Deco style is French furniture and interior designer Émile-Jacques Ruhlmann.
-Ruhlmann strongly believed that the salvation of art depended on the elites and unlike Le Corbusier who promoted strictness and purism the designs of Ruhlmann perfectly embodied that spectacular and luxurious spirit of the age.
-Although he was restrictive in the use of ornamentation, he fashioned his furniture pieces and interior decorations of the finest and expensive materials like exotic woods, ivory, lacquer, and precious metals. Émile-Jacques Ruhlmann was certainly the favorite artists of the post-war bourgeois classes eager to show their wealth and taste.
+Ruhlmann strongly believed that the salvation of art depended on the elites and unlike Le Corbusier who promoted strictness and purism, the designs of Ruhlmann perfectly embodied that spectacular and luxurious spirit of the age.
+Although he was restrictive in the use of ornamentation, he fashioned his furniture pieces and interior decorations of the finest and expensive materials like exotic woods, ivory, lacquer, and precious metals. Émile-Jacques Ruhlmann was certainly the favorite artist of the post-war bourgeois classes eager to show their wealth and taste.
 Perhaps the greatest achievement in Ruhlmann’s work was his ability to introduce the aristocratic, classical style of the past to the modern context.
 Among the high-style Art Deco artists, Ruhlmann is certainly the forerunner who helped define the movement and who still inspires designers today.